LLM Serving and KV Cache

 - Long context and memory pressure: larger context windows make applications richer while increasing KV cache cost.

-- Cache reuse and privacy: reused or persisted cache can improve efficiency, but raises isolation, tenancy, and data-handling questions.
+- Cache reuse and privacy: reused or persisted cache can improve efficiency, but raises isolation, tenancy, deletion, and data-handling questions.

 - Open engines and vendor stacks: open serving engines can reduce lock-in, while hardware vendors optimize tightly around their own accelerators.